christiano84/Frontend-Mentor-Challenge-1/README.md

-Hello, this is a test of HTML and CSS knowledge.
+This is a test of HTML and CSS knowledge.
 The goal is to re-create the design given in both desktop and mobile view to ensure a responsive design.

 You can view my solution at the live site below as well as the 'challenge' specification below it to compare the two.